 The 7 Deadly Sins of Social Media

 Lust?
 It’s a great word isn’t it?
 I know, I know.
 Your mind has spun off at a tangent.
-My favourite definition of this word is that it’s an acronym for Leaking Underground Storage Tank!
-But in social media terms it can be self-destructive when we lust after the wrong things.
+I asked my friend Google and discovered that this four letter word could also be an acronym for Leaking Underground Storage Tank.
+But I digress; in social media terms it can be self-destructive when we lust after the wrong things.
 Some people lust after attention online.
-This sometimes leads them to make poor choices.
-Such as using language that’s unprofessional.
+This sometimes leads them to make poor choices just to get followers.
+Such as using language that’s unprofessional in a business context.
 It gets attention, but often for the wrong reasons: it turns off potential clients.
 Keep your clients close by remembering that everything you say online is visible – there’s no such thing as a private message online.

 Sometimes it seems like there are 7 billion social media platforms currently available.
 That works out as one per person on this planet.
 The social media glutton has an account on each one.
-The problem is that he doesn’t have time to get any work done because it takes 23.5 hours a day to post on them all.
+The problem is that he doesn’t have time to get any work done because it takes more than 24 hours a day to post on them all.

 The Greedy Social Media Sinner wants it all.
 He wants 100,000 followers by next week.
 He wants 10,000 Likes on Facebook and 500+ LinkedIn connections.
 BUT, he’s really doesn’t want to put the effort in to build a relationship with them.
 That’s too much like hard work.
 So he buys twitter followers from some dodgy online offer, and Links In with anyone at all – even if there’s no chance of any actual business coming out of it.
 The end result?
 A lot of empty numbers.
 Don’t be greedy, earn your followers by becoming a source of valuable information.
 This is the information economy after all.